 - Authorized Participants, Market Makers and Liquidity Providers Concentration Risk.
 The Fund has a limited number of financial institutions that may act as Authorized Participants ("APs").
 In addition, there may be a limited number of market makers and/or liquidity providers in the marketplace.
 To the extent either of the following events occur, Shares may trade at a material discount to NAV and possibly face delisting: (i) APs exit the business or otherwise become unable to process creation and/or redemption orders and no other APs step forward to perform these services, or (ii) market makers and/or liquidity providers exit the business or significantly reduce their business activities and no other entities step forward to perform their functions. - Premium-Discount Risk.
 The Shares may trade above or below their net asset value ("NAV").
-The market prices of Shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of, and demand for, Shares on the New York Stock Exchange (the "Exchange") or other securities exchanges.
+The market prices of Shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of, and demand for, Shares on New York Stock Exchange (the "Exchange") or other securities exchanges.
 The trading price of Shares may deviate significantly from NAV during periods of market volatility or limited trading activity in Shares.
-In addition, you may incur the cost of the "spread," that is, any difference between the bid price and the ask price of the Shares.
-In addition, because securities held by the Fund may trade on foreign exchanges that are closed when its primary listing exchange is open, the Fund is likely to experience premiums and discounts greater than those of domestic ETFs. - Cost of Trading Risk.
+In addition, you may incur the cost of the "spread," that is, any difference between the bid price and the ask price of the Shares. - Cost of Trading Risk.
 Investors buying or selling Shares in the secondary market will pay brokerage commissions or other charges imposed by brokers as determined by that broker.
-Brokerage commissions are often a fixed amount and may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of Shares. - Trading Risk.
+Brokerage commissions are often a fixed amount and may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of Shares.
+In addition, secondary market investors will also incur the cost of the difference between the price that an investor is willing to pay for Shares (the "bid" price) and the price at which an investor is willing to sell Shares (the "ask" price).
+This difference in bid and ask prices is often referred to as the "spread" or "bid/ask spread."
+The bid/ask spread varies over time for Shares based on trading volume and market liquidity, and is generally lower if the Fund's Shares have more trading volume and market liquidity.
+Further, increased market volatility may cause increased bid/ask spreads. - Trading Risk.
 Although the Shares are listed on the Exchange, there can be no assurance that an active or liquid trading market for them will develop or be maintained.
 In addition, trading in Shares on the Exchange may be halted.
 In stressed market conditions, the liquidity of Shares may begin to mirror the liquidity of its underlying portfolio holdings, which can be less liquid than Shares, potentially causing the market price of Shares to deviate from its NAV.
 The spread varies over time for Shares of the Fund based on the Fund's trading volume and market liquidity and is generally lower if the Fund has high trading volume and market liquidity, and higher if the Fund has little trading volume and market liquidity (which is often the case for funds that are newly launched or small in size).